christinaotoboh/disk-usage-check/README.md

 #  Storage Check Script

 This Bash script monitors disk storage usage for a specified partition and logs the results to a file.
-It’s designed to run automatically (e.g., via a cron job) and help system administrators detect when disk usage reaches warning or critical levels.
+It’s designed to run automatically via a cron job and help system administrators detect when disk usage reaches warning or critical levels.

 ---